reverentOne/SwitchHack/README.md

 </li>
 <li><p>Run the driver installer so that nut reports the device as connected in the top right</p>
 </li>
-<li><p>To install games either scan the folder they are located in with nut to make them appear in the usb section of file browser, or using usbfs in file browser browse to the folder they are in</p>
+<li><p>To install games either scan the folder they are located in with nut to make them appear in the usb section of file browser, or using usbfs in file browser and browse to the folder they are in</p>
 </li>
 </ol>
 <h3 class="atx" id="methods-for-pc-download">Method 3: PC Download and Transfer</h3>